 Second, they are personally transformative.
 I am someone else after becoming a parent; the soldier is someone else after her baptism of fire; the ill person is not the same as her former, healthy self.
 We are not ‘someone else’ in the sense of having a new body, a new history, or a new legal personhood: Sassoon still had his private income after his war; I still had my limp after becoming a parent.
 But the transformed person at least has new personality traits and projects, and perhaps further has a new self: they become such that they no longer fully identify with their earlier self.
 I no longer fully identify with my pre-parenthood self, but have a more complex, alienated, sometimes uncomfortable relation to him, of pride, amused affection, awkward recognition, incomprehension, embarrassment, shame.
 That is, my life as a person is disunified over time by the transformative experiences I live through.

 This is a repeated theme of, especially, martial autobiographies.
-For one example, Siegfried Sassoon’s Memoirs of a Fox-Hunting Man and Memoirs of a Military Officer (in Sassoon 1937) explain his life as a transition from innocence to experience, where the innocent pre-war fox-hunting Sassoon is an ironically-presented ancestor to the author Sassoon who has lived through fighting in the trenches.
+For one example, Siegfried Sassoon’s Memoirs of a Fox-Hunting Man and Memoirs of a Military Officer (in Sassoon 1937) explain his life as a transition from innocence to experience, where the innocent pre-war fox-hunting Sassoon is an ironically presented ancestor to the author Sassoon who has lived through fighting in the trenches.
 Sassoon knows, of course, that he is the same human being as this naive young person he recalls; but he is not fully identified with that person.

 For Paul, the fact of transformative experience in human lives has deep consequences for practical rationality, and in particular for planning for the future.
 Each of us wants to make rational decisions about our own futures, where ‘rational’ means intelligent, good, correct, successful rather than unintelligent, bad, mistaken, unsuccessful.
 But how?
-One popular and much-studied answer is: maximise expected utility.
+One popular and much-studied answer is: maximize expected utility.
 The utility (for you) of some state of the world is its value (for you).
-The expected utility of some possible future state is its percentage chance of occuring multiplied by its value.
+The expected utility of some possible future state is its percentage chance of occurring multiplied by its value.
 The expected utility of an action you might take is the sum of the expected utilities of all of its possible outcomes.
 The rational action to take is then that action, of those available to you, which has the highest expected utility.
 So, for example, the expected utility of buying a lottery ticket is:

-(chance of winning x (prize – cost of ticket)) - (chance of losing x cost of ticket)
+(chance of winning x (prize – cost of ticket)) – (chance of losing x cost of ticket)